rayinla/rayinla.github.io/_posts/2018-5-19-javascript-variables.md

 Closing Note
 ------------

-Variables are here to stay so make sure you get into the habit of using them.
+Variables are here to stay, so make sure you get into the habit of using them.
 Whenever you find yourself using the same data type repeatedly, try sticking it into a variable.
 You'll be happy you did.

 >Challenge: Write a function that return a variable.
 Don't be afraid to ask Google for anything.